Pat Upton (singer)

 Pat Upton (August 5, 1940 – July 27, 2016) was an American singer, songwriter and guitarist with the band Spiral Starecase.
 He was the songwriter of, and lead vocalist on, their 1969 gold-selling single "More Today Than Yesterday", which peaked at #12 on the Billboard Hot 100.
 The song has been covered by Sonny & Cher, Diana Ross, Andy Williams, Lena Horne, Patti Austin, and Goldfinger.

 After Spiral Starecase disbanded in 1971, Upton relocated to Los Angeles, where he worked as a session musician and then a band member for Ricky Nelson.
 Upton was noted as having an exceptionally high voice for a man.
 On December 30, 1985, after a performance at Upton's Guntersville, Alabama club PJ's Alley, Nelson asked Upton to accompany him on a flight to Dallas, Texas, but Upton declined due to business obligations.
 The flight crashed, killing Nelson, Nelson's fiancée Helen, and five members of Nelson's band.

+Personal life

+Born August 5, 1940 to Ernest and Elva Upton, Pat was one of four children.

-Upton lived with his wife, former model Lynn Upton, in Guntersville, and they had three daughters and a son, while he was a grandfather of six.
+Upton lived with his wife, former model Lynn Upton, in Guntersville, and they had three daughters and a son; he was a grandfather of six.
 He died in his hometown of Geraldine, Alabama on July 27, 2016, at age 75.